-- 1. During each clinical course, students will be required to successfully pass a 20 item, fill-inthe-blank online Dosage Calculation Examination with 90% accuracy in order to go to the clinical setting. - 2.
-Computer calculators may be used during the exam. - 3.
+- 1. During each clinical course, students will be required to successfully pass a 20 item, fill-in-the-blank online Dosage Calculation Examination with 90% accuracy in order to go to the clinical setting. - 2.
+Only computer calculators may be used during the exam. - 3.
 The exam must be completed within one (1) hour. - 4.
 Three (3) attempts will be allowed to successfully pass the exam. - 5.
 Students must remediate with a nursing tutor between attempts. - 6.
-Calculation formulas and solutions will be written by the student on a worksheet provided by the faculty.
-The final answer must be CIRCLED on the worksheet and entered into the computer exam in order to receive credit. - 7.
-Worksheets will be submitted to the faculty at the end of the exam. - 8.
+Dimensional analysis calculation formulas and solutions will be written by the student on a worksheet provided by the faculty. - 7.
+Rounding should occur at the end of the calculation, in the final answer only, if appropriate. - 8.
+The final answer must be CIRCLED on the worksheet and entered into the computer exam in order to receive credit. - 9.
+Worksheets will be submitted to the faculty at the end of the exam. - 10.
 Students desiring to review a test will make an appointment with the designated faculty within the time frame designated by the Course Facilitator.